 - Travel expenses – You may have needed to organise alternative transport during your recovery due to being unable to drive.
 Or, perhaps you need to cover the cost of hospital parking?

 - Loss of earnings – If you have lost income because you have been unable to work while you recover, you will be able to claim for this.
 You can also claim for loss of anticipated earnings if you’re off work for an extended period of time.

 - Care claim – If you have needed help around your home while you recover, the person who cared for you will be able to file a care claim.

-Whiplash tends to occur as the result of a road traffic accident.
+Successful delayed whiplash injury claims greatly rely on the causation.
+So, whiplash tends to occur as the result of a road traffic accident.
 This is because the head jolts forwards and backwards rapidly, which causes pain and stiffness in the neck.
 However, whiplash is not limited to road traffic accidents; it can occur in other ways.
 We have helped many personal injury victims to claim whiplash for workplace accidents, as well as slips, trips, and falls.

 Here are some of the most common whiplash symptoms:

 - Neck pain